DataSovereignty-YourD/yourd-did-parser/README.md

 Decentralized Identifiers (DIDs) are a new type of identifier for verifiable, self-sovereign digital identities.
 DIDs are fully under the control of the DID subject, independent from any centralized registry, authority, or intermediary.

-The `yourdi-parser` aims to provide a robust solution for applications and systems to correctly interpret and handle these identifiers.
+The `@yourd/did-parser` aims to provide a robust solution for applications and systems to correctly interpret and handle these identifiers.

 ## Installation